cityofasheville/bedrock2/docs/etl_formats.md

               __TARGET OPTIONS__
               <OPTIONAL> "append": true  (By default, data is overwritten in table.
 Set to true to append as new rows.)
               <OPTIONAL> "append_serial": "fieldname"  (Adds an integer auto-numbering key field to target table.
 A serial field with this name must appear as the last field in the target table.)
+  - #### Database
+            "asset": "asset_name"
+              __SOURCE OPTIONS__
+              <OPTIONAL>: "tableheaders": true (include headers in data: this is mainly used for creating csv files)
+              <OPTIONAL> "sortasc": "fieldname",
+              <OPTIONAL> "sortdesc": "fieldname",
+              <OPTIONAL> "fixedwidth_noquotes": true,  (Tables converted to csv by default have strings with double quotes in the data quoted.
+For fixed width and XML files we don't want that)
+              <OPTIONAL> "crlf": true,                 (Tables converted to csv by default use record delimiters of LF.
+Set this true to use CRLF.)
+              __TARGET OPTIONS__
+              <OPTIONAL> "append": true  (By default, data is overwritten in table.
+Set to true to append as new rows.)
+              <OPTIONAL> "append_serial": "fieldname"  (Adds an integer auto-numbering key field to target table.
+A serial field with this name must appear as the last field in the target table.)

+  - #### CSV -S3
+            "asset": "asset_name"
+              __SOURCE OPTIONS__
+              <OPTIONAL>: "removeheaders": true (skip first row of csv file)
   - #### CSV -S3
             "asset": "asset_name"
               __SOURCE OPTIONS__